 Finnish Society for Computer Science awarded Rakshith Shetty's Master's thesis “Natural Language Description of Images and Videos” the best Master’s thesis award for the year 2016-2017.
 In his thesis Rakshith developed methods enabling computers to provide captions for images and videos.
 These new methods won two international video captioning competitions.

-Klaudia Krawiecka’s Master’s thesis “Improving Web Security Using Trusted Hardware” was awarded an Honorable mention by the Finnish Society for Computer Science.
+Klaudia Krawiecka’s Master’s thesis “Improving Web Security Using Trusted Hardware” was awarded an Honourable mention by the Finnish Society for Computer Science.
 Her thesis introduced a new technique that uses widely available trusted hardware for protecting user’s passwords and other sensitive data on the web.
 She received also the 2017 national information security Master’s thesis of the year award last year.

 Below you can find short interviews of the awardees discussing both their experiences in academia as well as their current work.